 You: “It must be overwhelming for you when you feel so anxious that you feel you can’t go to your appointment.
 Can I drive you?
 Would that make it easier?”

-Finally, if everyone had the skills of a therapist, at least these few skills, I’m guessing that fewer people would feel lonely and isolated – and supported and empowered to move down the road to mental wellness.
+Finally, if everyone had the skills of a therapist, at least these few skills, I’m guessing that fewer people would feel lonely and isolated.
+But only with less people feel lonely and isolated, but they would also feel supported and empowered to move down the road to mental wellness.

 If everyone had the skills of a therapist

 2 thoughts on “If everyone had the skills of a therapist”